tylersatre/serena/docs/02-usage/020_running.md

 For example, to run the server in stdio mode via `uvx`, you would run:

     uvx --from git+https://github.com/oraios/serena serena start-mcp-server

-ℹ️ See the section ["Configuring Your MCP Client"](030_clients) for information on how to configure your MCP client (e.g. Claude Code, Codex, Cursor, etc.) to connect to the Serena MCP server.
+See the section ["Configuring Your MCP Client"](030_clients) for specific information on how to configure your MCP client (e.g. Claude Code, Codex, Cursor, etc.) to use such a launch command.

-ℹ️ Note that MCP servers which use stdio as a protocol are somewhat unusual as far as client/server architectures go, as the server necessarily has to be started by the client in order for communication to take place via the server's standard input/output stream.
-In other words, you do not need to start the server yourself.
-The client application (e.g. Claude Desktop) takes care of this and therefore needs to be configured with a launch command.

 ### Streamable HTTP Mode